alonsopablo/Docker-PiHole/PiHole/README.md

 # Install PiHole and assign a Static IP on a mcvlan

 ## Create a macvlan network for your Containers.
 Named dock_net
 We will reserve this new network range on our RTR DHCP 192.168.0.192-224.
-This way we have a subnet of 32 addressed to deploy our containers.
+This way we have a subnet of 32 available addresses to deploy our containers.

 ```
  docker network create -d macvlan \